 In seeking to truly rethink work, we must expand what counts as research.
 We do not believe that knowledge is reducible to statistics or to mathematical models (as essential as these are).
 Indeed, we claim that a true grasp of our times requires political, economic, sociological, and cultural analyses.
 We must seek cutting-edge empirical and theoretical expertise from different disciplines – political economy, sociology, robotics and beyond – in order to construct critical tools, rigorous diagnoses and alternative models.
 Work is a contested term (for starters, does waged work even capture what we mean by the word?) and discussion must grasp the technological, cultural, environmental, economic and political conditions that constitute the practices of work if we are to achieve the rigor sufficient to our task.

 If you want to help change the dominant narrative concerning work in our society, please go to the Support Us page, and consider becoming a monthly supporter.
+We are a non-profit organisation and all raised funds will go towards paying staff to write and research on an increasingly full-time basis.
 On behalf of the Autonomy team, I’d like to thank all of the contributors who have got on board at this early stage of the project.
-In particular, special thanks to Helen Hester, Jamie Woodcock, Nick Srnicek, David Frayne and Jack Haslehurst for their input.
+I’d also like to thank Matt Stronge and Luke Sciortino for their photography that is used around the site.